Tim Story

-Timothy Kevin Story (born March 13, 1970) is an American film director.
-He is best known for Barbershop (2002), the Fantastic Four (2005) and the Ride Along franchise.
+Timothy Kevin Story (born March 13, 1970) is an American film director, producer, and editor.
+He is best known for Barbershop (2002), Fantastic Four (2005), and the Ride Along franchise.
 He has been nominated for two NAACP Image Awards for Outstanding Directing in a Feature Film/Television Movie in 2006 and 2013.

-He is the founder of The Story Company, an entertainment production company that he started with his future wife in 1996.
+He is the founder of The Story Company, a production company co-founded with his future wife Vicky in 1996.
+He is the first African-American film director to have grossed over US$1 billion at the box office.

 Early life

-Born in Los Angeles on March 13, 1970, Story attended LA's Westchester High School, with jazz pianist Eric Reed and actresses Regina King and Nia Long.
+Story was born in Los Angeles on March 13, 1970.
+From a young age, he made home movies with an 8mm movie camera when his brother became bored using it.
+Story attended LA's Westchester High School, with jazz pianist Eric Reed and actresses Regina King and Nia Long.
 He was senior class president at Westchester High.
 He graduated from the USC School of Cinematic Arts in 1991.

 While in high school, Story briefly attempted a career in music.
 He was part of Ice-T's Rhyme Syndicate and even appeared as a member of the group T.D.F. on the song "T.D.F.
 Connection" from the 1988 compilation album Rhyme Syndicate Comin' Through.
 A group member was shot and killed prior to them being signed to Warner Bros.
 Records.
 Story later turned his attention to directing feature films.